 To say that luck isn't playing a part on the boldest transformations of my life so far would be a contradiction to everything that I stand for, life has a lot of randomness and it is both a privilege and a curse for me to be naturally skilled at recognizing which ones to ignore, and which ones to bet my whole heart on, and the more I do, the more interesting things just get.
 I can't think of a more appropriate description for my chosen career path.

 I'M NO STRAIGHT ARROW.
 Though I have a background in classical and traditional design, my career path is far from it.
 The first five years of my career as a professional designer were also the least fruitful, and eventful simply because I didn't care (yet, at that time) about the future of this industry, so much so that I questioned myself multiple times about whether or not I really belong here.
 For the longest time, I lacked the real passion, discipline and intent I needed to flourish in this industry.
 I was, for all intents and purposes, indifferent to the potential of my work, which is by extension, my life.

 Everything changed when I was hired at a highly profitable, very traditional Mad-Men-like advertising agency in Manila, Philippines where I was assigned to a small, less-than-15-people innovation and digital team and I was introduced to UX in the most unconventional, and difficult of ways.
 It's been four years, multiple tech startups, three different apartments, two cities since then but I still feel like that same underdog with the very same Impostor Syndrome but with a much better mindset rooted in growth, and this endless thirst for pursuing new things way over my league intellectually, at times.
-All the best people/projects are.
+All the best people and projects are.